polito-WA1-AW1-2021/BigLab1-solution/README.md

 We designed this version of the BigLab 1 to work with devices of different sizes.

+All the texts of the BigLab1 are available inside the [course-materials repository](https://github.com/polito-WA1-AW1-2021/course-materials/tree/main/labs/BigLab1).

 ## ToDo List in React